Inna Belfer, M.D., Ph.D.

 Inna Belfer, M.D., Ph.D., is a program director in the Basic and Mechanistic Research in Complementary and Integrative Health Branch at the National Center for Complementary and Integrative Health (NCCIH).
 She joined NCCIH in March 2018.
 She oversees part of the NCCIH pain portfolio, with a focus on mechanisms underlying the effects of mind and body approaches and natural products on pain management.
 In addition, Dr. Belfer leads research programs related to genetic, genomic, and epigenetic mechanisms of complementary and integrative health approaches; neural mechanisms of meditative movement practices such as yoga, tai chi, and qi gong; cannabinoids and pain; and sleep and pain.

-Dr. Belfer currently participates in a number of National Institutes of Health (NIH)-wide activities, including the NIH Pain Consortium and the NIH Common Fund Pain project.
-She is NCCIH representative on the Joint National Institute of Arthritis and Musculoskeletal and Skin Diseases and National Institute of Dental and Craniofacial Research (NIDCR) Data Access Committee (JARDE DAC) for data access oversight for genomic studies in the database of Genotypes and Phenotypes (dbGaP) or other controlled-access NIH databases.
-In addition, she serves as NCCIH Liaison for the American Pain Society Special Interest Groups.
+Dr. Belfer currently participates in a number of National Institutes of Health (NIH)-wide activities, including the NIH Pain Consortium and the NIH Common Fund pain project.
+She is NCCIH representative on the Joint National Institute of Arthritis and Musculoskeletal and Skin Diseases and National Institute of Dental and Craniofacial Research (NIDCR) Data Access Committee for data access oversight for genomic studies in the database of Genotypes and Phenotypes (dbGaP) or other controlled-access NIH databases.
+In addition, she serves as NCCIH Liaison for the United States Association for the Study of Pain (USASP) Special Interest Group on Complementary and Integrative Health.

 Dr. Belfer has published on the relationship between gene polymorphisms and complex phenotypes such as pain, psychiatric disorders, and addictions; biobehavioral aspects of acute and chronic pain; phenomics of human pain; sex-specific genetic effects on pain; and genomic predictors of the transformation of acute pain into a chronic condition.
-Her articles have appeared in Science, Cell, Nature Medicine, Nature Neuroscience, Pain, Pain Medicine, Brain, PLoS Genetics, PNAS, and Science Translational Medicine.
+Her articles have appeared in Science, Cell, Nature Medicine, Nature Neuroscience, Pain, Pain Medicine, Brain, PLoS Genetics, Proceedings of the National Academy of Sciences, and Science Translational Medicine.
 Dr. Belfer has served on numerous national and international grant review panels, presented at national and international conferences, and organized seminars, workshops, and roundtables on pain and related conditions.